South Dakota Rental Lease Agreement Templates

-The South Dakota Rental Lease Agreements are documents that permit tenants to live or work in a residential or commercial property so long they oblige to all obligations required of them.
+The South Dakota Rental Lease Agreements are documents that structure arrangements in which one (1) or more tenant(s) live or work in a residential or commercial property so long they follow all obligations required of them.
 The forms are signed by both a landlord and tenant(s) prior to the tenants’ move-in.
 During the lease signing, the landlord will go over every section of the lease, which includes sections on rent payments, term, default, pets, keys, notices, and more.
 The landlord will also collect a security deposit from each tenant, which is capped at one (1) month per SD law.

 Commercial Lease Agreement – Permits the owner/manager of property designed for business use to be leased to a business-owning tenant.

 Lease to Own Agreement – An contract that serves as a standard lease, with the added conditions that allow the tenant(s) to purchase the leased property for a previously agreed-upon purchase price.
 A popular form for homeowners looking to sell their home with an alternative method.

 Month-to-Month Lease Agreement – Lasting thirty (30) days at a time, the agreement is ideal for landlords that are seeking greater flexibility with their units.
 Also popular for property owners that live in their rentals for part of the year (not allowing them to use a yearly lease).